Alberta’s ever-changing climate makes hiking always different and exciting. Try it in winter!

 The Pembina Rotary Community North Trails are located 7 km northeast of Drayton Valley.
 The 16 k of trails are well travelled and border the North Saskatchewan River Valley.
 Most of the trails stay above the embankment with a few beautiful exceptions.

-The Hilltop and Hillside Trails Hilltop-Hillside_Trails.
-Located on the east side of the North Saskatchewan River near Willey West Campground and lust off of Range Road 71, these 9.7 km of trails meander up and down the steep terrain of the North Saskatchewan River embankments.
+The Hilltop and Hillside Trails are located on the east side of the North Saskatchewan River near Willey West Campground and lust off of Range Road 71, these 9.7 km of trails meander up and down the steep terrain of the North Saskatchewan River embankments.
 Hiking these trails promises to be a heart pumping experience.
 Bring your mobile device with your QR Code Scanner to turn the Hill Top Trail into an interpretative experience.